Last Updated : Jan 06,2018

 Originally developed as an alternative to butter, margarine is vegetable fat that is processed into a spread that can be used in just about every recipe or application that calls for butter.
 Whether formed into sticks or processed into a soft spread that can be taken from the refrigerator to the table, margarine is available in a number of supermarkets, and is often priced at a very affordable rate.
-More recently, margarine sprays have become an important part of the food landscape in many nations around the world.
+More recently, margarine sprays are also available.
 Generally, margarine is produced with a combination of different types of vegetable oils.
-Some brands tend to use soybean oil, whiles other favor corn oil.
+Some brands tend to use soybean oil, whiles other favour corn oil.
 As part of the preparation process, the oil undergoes hydrogenation.
-The addition of more molecules of hydrogen to the mixture helps to achieve the solid texture required if margarine is to resemble the look and texture of a butter spread.
-Generally more easily spread than many forms of butter, margarine was first touted to be a healthy alternative to the higher content of fat found in fresh butter.
-Margarines have changed these days, due to the consumer demands and recommendations from health professional organizations
+The addition of more molecules of hydrogen to the mixture helps to achieve the solid texture required to assemble it like a block of butter.
+Margarine is generally more spreadable than butter, and is considered to be healthier than butter due to the lower fat content.
+Margarine has morphed into a health spread these days, and often includes added nutrients on the advice of health experts and nutritionists.

 How to Select

-· At snack time, melted margarine is an excellent topper for freshly popped popcorn.
+• At snack time, melted margarine is an excellent topping for freshly-popped popcorn.

-· Keep in mind this "rule of thumb" when selecting margarine for cooking or baking: The higher the oil content, the more fat there is in the product.
+• However, if margarine is labelled as "light", "lower fat", "reduced fat", "reduced calorie/diet" or "fat-free", it might not work very well for baking.
+The higher the oil content, the more fat there is in the product.
 While fat does add calories, it contributes texture and browning properties to foods.
 The lower the oil content, the less fat there is in the product.
 This is critical to know when sautéing or baking, since products with the lower amount of fat do not perform in the same way as regular margarine.

 How to Store

-· One of the drawbacks is that the process of hydrogenation converts some of the unsaturated fats in the oils to saturated fats.
+• One must be mindful that the process of hydrogenation converts some of the unsaturated fats in the oils to saturated fats, which could be disadvantageous.

-· A healthy diet calls for the usage of margarine spreads, rather than butter, as this reduces the blood cholesterol.
-Margarines enriched with plants are also an ideal choice for keeping the cholesterol levels at a low profile.
+• A healthy diet calls for the usage of margarine spreads, rather than butter, as this reduces the blood cholesterol.
+Margarines enriched with plants are also an ideal choice for keeping the cholesterol levels low.